gitsumanmandal/json-yaml-generator/README.md

 For advanced developers, for ANSIBLE, one can create tasks and put them into one yaml file to input to the ansible, basiclly it is a user friendly ansible playbook generator.
 And for more user friendly purpose, one can even see the saved tasks from local repository

 # Technology Stack
 For front end development, normal HTML, CSS, JS, JQuery is ther, along with MVC architecture, Angular JS, Bootstrap.

 For backend development, Node JS is used, with Express JS framework.

 *NO DB USED (JSON FILES USED TO STORE DATA)

+# Deployment Guide
+Download the entire project and place it in a particular file (for example, place it under DEMO folder)

+OR

+use the git clone command to clone it to a particular folder (for now, let's place it in DEMO folder), such as-

+git clone https://github.com/gitsumanmandal/json-yaml-generator DEMO_folder_path